 Brenda Schmahmann is a Professor and SARCHI Chair in South African Art and Visual Culture at the University of Johannesburg.

 Lize van Robbroeck is Professor in Visual Studies at the University of Stellenbosch

 Nine other distinguished academics contributed to the book – mainly professors, based in South Africa.
 After the introduction and historical overview, there are four sections:

 - “Assent and Dissent through fine art and architecture”

 - University monuments

 - Photography (Voortrekker Monument’s inauguration and a reframing of David Goldblatt’s Some Afrikaners)

 Click here to watch now the edited Zoom conversation on 13 Aug, 9:30-10:30am.

 Stanford University’s Associate Professor, Grant Parker, says this collection of essays “eloquently answer the question that pervades our own times: Why are visual symbols so politically explosive?
 The volume is a history of the past century but also, implicitly, a map of future possibilities.”

-Reading the book in advance is recommended – retail price R495 ($50), Wits University Press.
-Order from your local bookstore; in Cape Town Book Lounge and Clarkes and Exclusive Books.deliver for free and you can order from their websites, or online eg Amazon, Barnes & Noble, Loot and Takealot.
+Retail price R495 ($50), published by Wits University Press.
+Order from your local bookstore; in Cape Town Book Lounge, Clarkes and Exclusive Books who deliver for free locally and you can order from their websites.
+It is also available for Kindle reading eg Amazon, Barnes & Noble, Loot and Takealot.